wwwlicious/servicestack-configuration-consul/readme.md

 For example, if a range of systems need to use the same connection string this can be updated in the central Consul K/V store and is then available to all applications without needing to make any changes to them (e.g. redeploy or bouncing appPools etc):

 ![Configuration Management](assets/CentralConfiguration.png)

+## Notes/Restrictions
+Calls to `GetAll()` will be restricted to the first 50 results to avoid returning unbounded results.